shreyas-nikam/68714c985887adf827c47d2f/documentation.md

 **Technical Details:**
 - This function takes two sets of scores (firm scores and benchmark scores).
 - It produces a side-by-side bar chart comparing scores by category.
-- This approach closely mirrors market best practices (Handbook Table: `Means of Measurement versus Purpose`) and emphasizes **audience satisfaction** as the most actionable metric.
+- This approach closely mirrors market best practices and emphasizes **audience satisfaction** as the most actionable metric.
 """)

     def perform_comparative_analysis(firm_scores, benchmark_scores):